xiaoxue1117/speech-mamba-public/README.md

 # Speech-Mamba

 This is the implementation of the SLT paper Speech-Mamba: Long-Context Speech Recognition with Selective State Spaces Models.
+This repo can only be used for research purpose.
 Please find more details in the paper https://arxiv.org/pdf/2409.18654.

 ### Set Up